-Metlife ranks 15th out of 25 companies for customer satisfaction in the 2019 J.D.
+Metlife ranks eighth out of 23 companies for customer satisfaction in the 2020 J.D.
 Power Life Insurance Study.
 The study ranks life insurance companies based on customer experiences and overall satisfaction across several categories.
-Here are MetLife’s ratings by category, we have also included Brighthouse Financial’s ratings (who scored 23rd out of 25) since the management of many previous individually sold MetLife policies are now in their care:
+Here are MetLife’s ratings by category, we have also included Brighthouse Financial’s ratings (who scored 23rd out of 23) since the management of many previous individually sold MetLife policies are now in their care:

 |Category||MetLife Rank “About Average”||Brighthouse Financial Rank “The Rest”|

 |Overall Satisfaction||About average||The rest|

 |Communication||About average||About average|